GetScatter/ScatterDesktop/README.md

 ## Setup

+**If you have both the Scatter Classic extension ( old one ) and the new Web Connector extension enabled in your chrome extensions you will need to disable the Scatter Classic extension** ( `chrome://extensions` )

 Scatter now has internal help / wizards to help you set up every step of the way.
 Click the "Help" menu from the sidebar to get started.